stormchaserroleplaying/stormchaserRPG/Talents/Druid/Land/index.md

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 40 Character Points<br>**Prerequisite:** 7th Level Spells and Attune with the Land
+#### **Cost:** 40 Character Points<br>**Prerequisite:** 7th Level Spells and Power of the Land
-Some creatures of the natural world sense your connection to nature and become hesitant to attack you.
+Many creatures of the natural world sense your connection to nature and become hesitant to attack you.
 Before a beast, elemental, fey or plant attempts to attack you, it first must make a Wisdom defense check versus your spellcasting skill.
 On a fail, the creature must choose a different target, or the attack automatically misses.
 On a success, the creature is immune to this effect for 24 hours.

 A creature is aware of this effect before it makes its attack against you.